elclanrs/jq-idealforms-old/README.md

 ```

 ####`isValidField`
-Check if a particular input is valid.
+Check if a particular field is valid.
 The function takes a string.
 Ideal Forms will look for the name attribute first and then for the id.
 Use array group names for groups of checkboxes and radios.

 **chainable**: no
 ```javascript